syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## BR - Break Element

 The BR element is used for inserting a line break after a particular line.
-This is implemented using the &lt;br&gt; tag in the HTML document.
+This is implemented using the <br> tag in the HTML document.
 The BRElementImpl class contains the properties and methods for this element's behavior.